- Landscape & architecture

 Inclusive Design is being written into legislation.
-Products and services will now have to meet these new criterias.
-This book shows how you can turn these challenge into opportunities for profitable innovation.
+Products and services will now have to meet these new criteria’s.
+This book shows how you can turn these challenges into opportunities for profitable innovation.

 Adopt an Inclusive Design strategy and you will come closer to your customers by understanding their needs.
 Inclusive Design is also used here to describe Universal Design and Design for All.

-Buy this practical step-by-step guide that explains how to involve people in your design process.
+These books are written as practical step-by-step guides explaining how to involve people in your design and architecture process.

 Best book on Inclusive / Universal / Accessible Design I've read!
 Its clear, well designed, and makes excellent points.
 It summarises the argument for inclusive design well and has great research guidelines.
 I really wish I'd read this book sooner- it really is fantastic.
 I've also started reading a government document: Releasing Constraints: Projecting the Economic Impacts of Increased Accessibility in Ontario, so for those interested in the business argument for inclusive design and reside or have business ties to Canada, this may also be helpful.